Andrew-Mazour/Data-Migration/README.md

 - **requirements.txt**: Lists the Python dependencies required to run the scripts.

 ## Running the Tests
-To run the tests, navigate to the `tests/` directory and run the following command: python -m unittest discover"# fgdfg"
+To run the tests, navigate to the `tests/` directory and run the following command: python -m unittest discover